 Guided by its Mission, Vision, and Values, the school offers academic programs at the bachelor’s, master’s, and doctoral levels.
 Our faculty comprises seasoned practitioners, researchers, scholars, and teachers.
 Our graduates are leaders and work in academe, the government and the military, and health systems and community-based organizations, to name a few areas.

-Learn more about our bachelor's, master's, and doctoral programs!
+Learn more about our bachelor’s, master’s, doctoral programs, and online health prerequisite courses!

 Mission, Vision, and Values

 Since its founding in 1903 as the Georgetown University Hospital Training School for Nurses (with a “first lecture” on the “ethics of nursing”), the school has been committed to situating its work in health care within the broader Catholic, Jesuit mission of the university.
 Today, the School of Nursing & Health Studies, which houses academic programs in the health sciences, continues that tradition, framing its activities with a Mission, Vision, and Values Statement.